TaylorNg95/globe-trekker/README.md

 - name and location cannot be empty strings
 - total_miles cannot be negative

 Users will never provide an image_path or the boolean custom attribute.
 Each of the 10 pre-set trips contain a unique image_path and default custom attribute set to 0.
-If a user creates a custom trip, image_path becomes a default image and custom set to 1.
+If a user creates a custom trip, image_path becomes a default image and custom is set to 1.

 Trips can be accessed at '/api/trips' (GET, POST).